-If you incurred injuries in a crash that was not your fault, reach out to a highly-skilled Fort Lauderdale car accident lawyer at the Law Offices of David I. Fuchs.
-A skilled attorney can investigate your case and fight for you to collect the maximum compensation you deserve.
+If you incurred injuries in a crash that was not your fault, reach out to a highly-skilled Fort Lauderdale car accident lawyer at David I. Fuchs, Injury & Accident Lawyer, P.A..
+An attorney with experience helping injury victims can investigate your case and fight for you to collect the maximum compensation you deserve.
 Call (954) 568-3636 today, or reach out through the online form to schedule a free consultation of your case.

 After getting into a wreck, keep note and seek medical help if you experience any of the following:

 Many car accident victims develop headaches days or weeks after a collision.
 Although a headache may seem like no big deal, it can be a sign of a serious problem, especially when spells of dizziness accompany it.
 A headache can be a symptom of a blood clot, neck or head injury, or traumatic brain injury.